4 Steps to Prepare Your International Students to Answer Questions About Sponsorship During a Job Interview

 Step 3: Learn the best answer for “Do you need sponsorship?”

-We suggest you answer this:
+We suggest your students answer this way:

-“I already have a work permit [in the form of your OPT].
+“I already have a work permit [in the form of their OPT].
 If you want to keep me indefinitely, we can easily make that arrangement.
 The process is simple and requires very little input from you.
 I have an immigration attorney who handles a significant portion of this [that’s why it’s important that you meet an immigration attorney first].
 The bottom-line question is whether you think I am the best candidate for this position.”

 Step 4: Learn how to navigate objections